 Your organization has a number of cybersecurity policies in place.
 The purpose of a cybersecurity audit is to act as a ‘checklist’ that validates the policies a cybersecurity team stated are actually in place, and that there are control mechanisms in place to enforce them.

 There are thousands of questions you could ask your internal team or your vendors about security.
-Finding which of them are the most important will help you use your resources more efficiently, and can help determine when it’s necessary to assess a cybersecurity program vs. perform an audit.
+Finding which of them are the most important will help you use your resources more efficiently, and can help determine when it’s necessary to assess a cybersecurity program vs. perform a cybersecurity audit.

 Finding The Difference

-Both an audit and an assessment are formal processes, but there are some key distinctions between the two:
+Both a cybersecurity audit and a cybersecurity assessment are formal processes, but there are some key distinctions between the two:

 One of the primary differences with what is considered a cybersecurity audit is the cost.
 It can be very expensive for a third-party auditing company to come on-site, conduct interviews, and comb through your policies.
 It also might be more difficult to conduct what is considered a thorough cybersecurity audit with workforces primarily remote during the COVID-19 pandemic.

-Additionally, what is considered a cyber security audit only shows a snapshot of your network health.
-While an audit might provide an in-depth look at your cyber-health at a specific point in time, it doesn’t provide any insight into your ongoing cyber management.
+Additionally, what is considered a cybersecurity audit only shows a snapshot of your network health.
+While an audit might provide an in-depth look at your cyber-health at a specific point in time, it doesn’t provide any insight into your ongoing cyber risk management.

 Using Assessments To Gain A Complete Picture